helena-spawn/reed-demo/README.md

         }
     }

-The `reed` object is then actually just a container object for the interconnected branches with a display and an animate function to display and animate the branches.
+The `reed` object is then actually just a container object for the interconnected branches with a `display` and an `animate` function to display and move the branches.

     display = (debug: boolean):void =>
     {